lambdamikel/LambdaSpeak/README.md

 ### Firmware for LambdaSpeak 1.95 - GAL22V10 and ATmega 644

 The GAL22V10 was designed using WinCUPL.
-You only need the supplied [GAL22V10 HEX file](firmware/ls195/gal22v10/ls195.jed) and program it using an Epromer.
+You only need the supplied [GAL22V10 JED file](firmware/ls195/gal22v10/ls195.jed) and program it using an Epromer.
 I have successfully used the [Genius G540 USB Universal Programmer](https://www.amazon.com/gp/product/B075TGDDJM) for programming the GAL22V10 (B, D), and with some more problems I have also used the
  [Signstek TL866CS Universal USB MiniPro EEPROM FLASH BIOS Programmer](https://www.amazon.com/gp/product/B00K73TSLM) (this one fails on most of my GAL22V10B's, though).

 For AVR / ATmega programming, I am using USBTinyISP, and a standard [ATmega programming board](https://www.ebay.com/itm/AVR-ATMEGA16-Minimum-System-Board-ATmega32-USB-ISP-USBasp-Programmer-F-ATMEL-S/352106489534).
+Here is [the ATmega 644 HEX file](firmware/atmega644/lambdaspeak15181920combined.hex) - I flashed it [using avrdude with these settings](firmware/atmega644/avr-flash.txt).

 ### Firmware for LambdaSpeak 2.0 - Xilinx XC9572XL and ATmega 644

 The Xilinx CPLD was designed using Xilinx' ISE WebPACK design software, in Verilog.
 The CPLD was programmed using a QFP-64 test socket, connected via JTAG pins to the standard  Xilinx platform USB cable.
+Here is [the JED file for the Xilinx CPLD](firmware/ls20/xilinxXC9572XL/Main.jed).

-ATmega programming is identical to LambdaSpeak 1.95.
+[ATmega 644 firmware](firmware/atmega644/lambdaspeak15181920combined.hex) and [programming instructions (using USBTiny and avrdude)](firmware/atmega644/avr-flash.txt) is identical to LambdaSpeak 1.95, see above.

 ### Detailed Description of the ATmega LambdaSpeak Firmware (Version 4)